 So we have discussed what you can do with a palette knife and the interesting textures you can create, but when exactly should you be using these techniques?
 I find one of the most powerful methods is to use the textures created by the palette knife to enhance and draw attention to your focal point.

-The focal point is where you want to eventually draw the viewer's eye towards.
-The more dominance and strength your focal point has relative to the rest of the painting, the more powerful it becomes.
+The focal point is where you want to eventually draw the viewer’s eye towards.
+The more dominance and strength your focal point is relative to the rest of the painting, the more powerful it becomes.
 It is all about relativity.

-Sure, the palette knife can create bold and powerful textures, however if you have used the same techniques for the rest of your painting then your focal point will have no strength.
+Sure, the palette knife can create bold and powerful textures, however, if you have used the same techniques for the rest of your painting then your focal point will have no strength.

-So the key is to contrast the bold and dominant strokes of the palette knife against soft, less defined strokes of the paint brush.
+So the key is to contrast the bold and dominant strokes of the palette knife against soft, less defined strokes of the paintbrush.